-Pathologically, an AML is an unencapsulated lesion with vascular, smooth muscle and mature fat components.
+Pathologically, AMLs are unencapsulated lesions with vascular, smooth muscle and mature fat components.
 Angiomyolipoma fat content can vary from less than 10% to more than 95%.
 Fat component is made up of mature yellow fat cells.
-At the microscopic examination, epithelioid smooth muscle cell and proliferating blood vessels are visible.
+At the microscopic examination, epithelioid smooth muscle cells and proliferating blood vessels are visible.

 - lipomatous (>70% fat)

 Immunohistochemical staining of the tumor cells reveals HMB-45 positivity.
 Among hepatic tumors, HMB-45 reactivity is found exclusively in the smooth muscle cells of AMLs 7.

 Angiomyolipomas may be single or multiple, round or lobulated fat-containing mass lesions, seen more commonly in the right hepatic lobe 3.

 The characteristic findings on any modality are the presence of both fat and prominent vascularity in the same lesion.
 If the fatty component predominates, it resembles lipomas but most of the time, a mixture of usual solid soft tissue intermingled with fatty components will be seen.
 Conversely, in cases of less fatty content and excess vascular part, the lesion seems like hypervascular hepatic mass lesions.